SmartMotion Vista Folding Electric Bike

 I have now ridden this bike and my comments for the SmartMotion eMetro Electric Bike, apply to this bike.
 I found that riding at 20% to 40% power was plenty for me.
 Hills and a strong wind were not a problem.
 The available power is similar to my SmartMotion e20.
 The acceleration is a little more sudden than my SmartMotion e20, so inexperienced riders should start with the lower assist levels and with the throttle temporarily disconnected.
 The battery range should be very good with the 20% to 40% settings.

 A little vibration may be felt through the hand grips when the motor is heavily loaded and running slow.
 As a more ideal and efficient operating speed is reached the vibration felt will be greatly reduced.
 The motor should also be much quieter.
-For all electric bikes minimum noise and vibration correlates with more range from the battery.
+For all electric bikes minimum noise and vibration correlates with less motor wear and more range from the battery.

 The LED display is shown at upper right.
 It is functional and simple.
 One simplification that is perhaps not so desirable is that the assist levels can only be set in an increasing fashion 1-2-3-4-5, and then back to 1.
 For beginners this makes the bike more difficult to control, as you have to go up through the high assist settings to get to a low assist setting.
-A solution is to simply stop pedalling.
-The lower assist level can be easily set, since the motor is now off.
+The solution is to simply stop pedalling, since you are likely to be in a situation where you can easily do this.
+The lower assist level can be easily set with a few more button presses, since the motor is now off.
 Turning the controller off, then on, would achieve the same thing.

 An LCD display with +/- settings would be a nice upgrade, as it is also a bike computer.
 Speed, trip distances and other statistics will now be available.

 The gearing was ideal with 3 wide-range gears, each equivalent to 2 steps on a derailleur.
 A simple 3-speed Shimano Revoshift gear shifter made for easy gear changes.
 I used 1 for steeper hills, 2 for gentler hills or head winds, and 3 for flat riding.
-Electric powered bikes can be ridden using fewer gears than normal.
-On my SmartMotion e20 I tend to use similar gear settings for most of my riding.
+Electric powered bikes can be ridden using fewer gears than usual.
+On my SmartMotion e20 I tend to use similar gear settings for most of my riding around Wellington which is hilly and sometimes windy.

 A Velo-Plush seat is specified but a narrower, and possibly better, comfort seat is provided.
 There is no suspension seat post.
 It should not be needed for routine use, if the seat is good